xamidev/xamidev/README.md

 ### Hi there, I'm xami 👋

-I am a 16-year old high school student in France, and an aviation & cryptocurrency enthusiast.
+I am a high school student in France, and an aviation & cryptocurrency enthusiast.

 #### Tools and languages I use